Princeton University: Alumni

 U.S. Presidents James Madison and Woodrow Wilson and vice presidents Aaron Burr, George M. Dallas, and John Breckinridge graduated from Princeton, as did Michelle Obama, the former First Lady of the United States.
 Former Chief Justice of the United States Oliver Ellsworth was an alumnus, as are current U.S. Supreme Court Associate Justices Samuel Alito, Elena Kagan, and Sonia Sotomayor.
-Alumnus Jerome Powell was appointed as Chair of the U.S. Federal Reserve Board in 2018.
-Pete Hegseth, 29th U.S. Secretary of Defense, is a 2003 graduate of Princeton.
+Alumnus Jerome Powell was appointed as chair of the U.S. Federal Reserve Board in 2018.
+Pete Hegseth, 29th U.S. secretary of defense, is a 2003 graduate of Princeton.
+Alumnus Mark Milley served as both 39th chief of staff of the United States Army and 20th chairman of the Joint Chiefs of Staff.

-Princeton graduates played a major role in the American Revolution, including the first and last Colonels to die on the Patriot side Philip Johnston and Nathaniel Scudder, as well as the highest ranking civilian leader on the British side David Mathews.
+Princeton graduates played a major role in the American Revolution, including the first and last colonels to die on the Patriot side, Philip Johnston, and Nathaniel Scudder, as well as the highest ranking civilian leader on the British side David Mathews.

-Notable graduates of Princeton's School of Engineering and Applied Science include Apollo astronaut and commander of Apollo 12 Pete Conrad, Amazon CEO and founder Jeff Bezos, former chairman of Alphabet Inc. Eric Schmidt, and Lisa P. Jackson, former Administrator of the Environmental Protection Agency.
+Notable graduates of Princeton's School of Engineering and Applied Science include Apollo astronaut and commander of Apollo 12 Pete Conrad, Amazon CEO and founder Jeff Bezos, former chairman of Alphabet Inc. Eric Schmidt, and Lisa P. Jackson, former administrator of the Environmental Protection Agency.

 Actors Jimmy Stewart, Wentworth Miller, José Ferrer, David Duchovny, and Brooke Shields graduated from Princeton, as did composers Edward T. Cone and Milton Babbitt.
 Soccer-player alumna, Diana Matheson, scored the game-winning goal that earned Canada their Olympic bronze medal in 2012.
 Declan Farmer graduated in 2020 and has won multiple Paralympic Games gold medals and is the first U.S. sledge hockey player to score over 200 career goals.